Freedom Planet 2: Setting and characters

 The character Merga is introduced as the new antagonist of Freedom Planet 2.

 Freedom Planet 2 is set on the world of Avalice, a planet composed of four kingdoms: Shang Tu, a city once ruled by the earth dragons currently ruled by the Royal Magister; the advanced republic city Shang Mu currently ruled by mayor Zao; the northern kingdom of Shuigang ruled by King Dail; and the southern tropical island nation of Parusa, once home to the ancient water dragons who waged war on Shang Tu.

-The main characters are Sash Lilac, thought to be the last water dragon in existence, who fights with her pigtails, Carol Tea, a motorcycle-riding green wildcat, Milla Basset, a basset hound and alchemist who can create phantom cubes and potions (later revealed to be an alien from to Brevon's homeworld), and Neera Li, the trusted advisor of the Royal Magister.
+The main characters are Sash Lilac, thought to be the last water dragon in existence, who fights with her pigtails, Carol Tea, a motorcycle-riding green wildcat, Milla Basset, a basset hound and alchemist who can create phantom cubes and potions (later revealed to be an alien from Brevon's homeworld), and Neera Li, the trusted advisor of the Royal Magister.

 The game begins three years after the evil Lord Brevon was defeated and forced to retreat from the planet of Avalice.
 This has created a temporary peace, but it is abruptly broken by the return of the water dragon warrior Merga, an ancient bioengineered supersoldier of the same species as Lilac, who desires revenge for atrocities committed during Avalice's oldest and deadliest war.
 Ultimately, the heroes are split between sides and must fight to stop the potentially world-ending superweapon Bakunawa.